corpusops/cookiecutter-django/{{cookiecutter.out_dir}}/README.md

 docker volume rm $id
 ```

-## Reuning a precached image in dev to accelerate rebuilds
+## Reusing a precached image in dev to accelerate rebuilds
 Once you have build once your image, you have two options to reuse your image as a base to future builds, mainly to accelerate buildout successive runs.

 - Solution1: Use the current image as an incremental build: Put in your .env